Thomas Gwyn Empy Elger – Selenographer, Astronomer and Author

 His uncle, Isaac Elger (1799-1851), was a surgeon living in Elger’s Row, St. John’s, Bedford.
 Isaac was a member of the Improvement Commission, vice chairman of the Poor Law Guardians and a director of the Bedford Railway Company which succeeded in building Bedford’s first railway line to Bletchley in 1846.

-Another uncle, John Elger (1802 – 1888), a pupil of Thomas Cubitt, was for some years Surveyor to the Harpur Trust’s London Estate and became a successful builder and developer.
+Another uncle, John Elger (1802 – 1888), a pupil of Thomas Cubitt, was for some years Surveyor to the Harpur Trust’s London Estate and became a successful builder and developer in London.

 Thomas was born on 27th October 1836 at 46 Cauldwell Street, Bedford.
 His mother, Emily Inskip (1803 – 1873), was from Northill, Beds.
 Thomas was the youngest of three children, his older brother, William Henry (1826 -1868), is recorded as an architect and surveyor but would die young, aged 42.
 His sister, Catherine (1827 – 1889) moved to London to live with her uncle, John Elger and her aunt Catherine (nee Inskip, her mother’s younger sister), soon after the death of her father, in 1842.
 In 1851 she is living in Scio House, Putney, London with her uncle and aunt and their eleven servants.
 In 1858 she married Thomas Cundy III, who became Surveyor to the Grosvenor Estate following in the footsteps of his father and grandfather (Thomas Cundy I & II).